iloveicedgreentea/GoWatchIt/readme.md

 ```

 Using the above you can automate the mute and unmute of your minidsp with any automation source.

-You can then do cool stuff like create a binary sensor to show the state of the subs based on the MQTT topic
+One use case is to mute the subs at night.
+You can use the time integration to trigger this at a certain time or with a button press.

 ### Config
 The only supported way to configure this is via the web UI.
-You can also edit the config.json file directly but this is not supported and will probably break things.

-Refer to the web UI for the latest config options.
+You can dump the current config via the `/config` endpoint.

 ### Authentication
 You must whitelist your server IP in "List of IP addresses and networks that are allowed without auth"

 Why?
 Plex refuses to implement client to server authentication and you must go through their auth servers.
 I may eventually implement their auth flow but it is not a priority.

-### Endpoints
+### Logs
-`/config`
-It will return the current config as JSON

 `/logs`
-It will return the current logs
+It will return the current logs as of the last request.
+It will not stream logs.
+You can use this to get logs for debugging.
+Refresh the page to get the latest logs.

-`/minidspwebhook`
-This is the minidsp webhook endpoint.
-It accepts POST requests with a JSON body of `{"command": "on"}` or `{"command": "off"}`.
-It will mute or unmute the minidsp depending on the command.

-`/plexwebhook`
-This is the main endpoint Plex will write to

 ### Debugging
 These are environment variables you can set to get more info